March Online Prayer Gathering

 For community members, educators, and volunteers, please please sign up for our H.O.P.E. for Community Members.

-Perk up your afternoon with coffee and conversation on Thursday, May 29!
-Join us at Pilgrim Coffeehouse, located at 10002 Aurora Ave N #22 in Seattle, anytime from 12:00 to 2:00 p.m. for a casual drop-in event.
+Need a brew‑tiful start to your day?
+Join us at Woods Coffee meeting room, located at 625 116th Ave NE in Bellevue, on Thursday, Feb.
+12, anytime between 10:00 to 11:00 a.m. for a casual drop-in event.
 Let’s pour over the realities of sex trafficking in our communities, REST’s work to expand pathways to freedom, safety, and hope for survivors, and how you can get involved.
 Come sip, chat, and latte us work together to brew positive change!

-Join our H.O.P.E. training to learn about sex trafficking and explore volunteering opportunities with REST.
-In this training you will gain a comprehensive understanding of the realities of sex trafficking, learn prevention strategies, and knowledge to educate others and advocate for supportive policies.
+Join our virtual H.O.P.E. training on Thursday, Jan.
+22, from 6:00 to 7:30 p.m. to learn about sex trafficking and explore volunteer opportunities with REST.
+In this session, you’ll gain a clear understanding of trafficking dynamics, learn prevention strategies, and leave with tools to educate others and advocate for supportive policies.

 Open to: Community members, educators, and volunteers.